gloveboxes/Create-a-Secure-IoT-Solution-with-Azphere-Sphere-and-and-Azure-IoT-Central/README.md

 ## Azure IoT Central Integration

 Now the application is running on the Azure Sphere switch across to Azure IoT Central, select the **Devices** tab, the device template you created, then the actual device.
-You may have wait a moment before the telemetry is displayed in the **Measurements** panel.
+You may have to wait a moment before the telemetry is displayed in the **Measurements** panel.

 ![](resources/iot-central-display-measurements.png)